AnnaL001/quotes/README.md

 * Using a mobile device/laptop ensure you have access to stable internet connection
 * To access the web application's code from your GitHub repository, you can fork the repository main's branch via the 'Fork' button.
 * To access the web application's code locally, you can clone the main branch or download the ZIP folder via the 'Code' button
-* Once locally, you can view the web application code via a text editor
+* Once locally, you can view the web application code via a text editor.
+* To run the code locally, ensure you have NodeJS and Node Package Manager(NPM) installed.
 * Otherwise to view the web application, navigate to the live site below: <br>
   [Live Site](https://AnnaL001.github.io/quotes)
 * To carry out other operations, the guidelines/commands are as listed below: